coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 <h3 id="Requirements">Requirements</h3>

-Following is the set of tools you need to produce native Nuget packages using CoApp.
+The requirements to produce native NuGet packages using CoApp are as follows:

 * Windows Vista, Windows 7, or Windows 8
-	- You need these or later versions of Windows because you need Visual Studio 2012 and Powershell 3.0
+	- You need these or later versions of Windows because you need Visual Studio 2012 and PowerShell 3.0
 * Visual Studio 2012 or 2010
 * PowerShell 3.0
 	- Windows 8 - Installed by default